German government cancels Verizon contract in wake of U.S. spying row

 The firm declined to comment on whether there had been requests in previous years.

-(Reporting by Thorsten Severin; Additional reporting by Marina Lopes in Washington D.C.; Writing by Alexandra Hudson; Editing by David Holmes and Eric Walsh)
+(Reporting by Thorsten Severin; Writing by Alexandra Hudson; Editing by David Holmes)